Gasket manufacturers have turned to colour coding gaskets to make the selection and categorisation of the product more accessible.

 Some gaskets have no colour.
 This is not deliberate; the defining properties of the gasket will be able to be understood from reading the stamps as demonstrated in the previous section.
 Staff at Specialist Sealing Products will be on hand to assist any colour or stamp queries.

-Read next article: Spiral wound gasket and sheet gasket
+Read the next article: Spiral wound gasket and sheet gasket

 – Reference Video: HardHat Engineer